 Mixed and balanced funds

-Some qualifying funds blend strategies -- combining real estate, PE, and fixed-income Portuguese instruments.
-These mixed funds aim to reduce concentration risk by diversifying across asset classes.
+Some qualifying funds mix strategies (real estate, PE and fixed-income Portuguese instruments).
+These combinations of funds seek to limit concentration risk by investing in multiple asset classes.

 - Typical strategy: 40-60% real estate, 20-30% PE/VC, 10-20% bonds or fixed income